lhindman/cs121-mod05-examples/README.md

         return output;
     }
 ```
+- Notice that this version of the output prints a trailing comma after the last item.
+Speculate on how you can modify the **datasetToString()** method so that it does not include the trailing comma after the last item.
+Go ahead and experiement with the code to test out your ideas.
+Record your thoughts and results in the coding journal.

 ## File Parsing Experimentation
 1. Open *FileEcho.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.